LOADING ...

 Bắt đầu làm bài nào

-Well it was a pretty breakfast gig
+Well it was a successful breakfast gig

 But It was Milton's option that would get me